IvLazarov/visual-media-app/README.md

+# Visual-Media App

+This is a visual media app project that allows users to search films and TV shows by entering their titles, or search they by genres.
+They can also search for people in TV and film, and explore their projects.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.